 A Fund may be subject to the general risks and considerations associated with investing in debt securities, including the risk that issuers will fail to make timely payments of principal or interest.
 Typically, shorter-term bonds are less volatile than longer-term bonds; however, longer-term bonds typically offer higher yields and more stable interest income than shorter-term bonds.
 In addition to the risks described below, these risks include call risk (the risk that the issuer might call or redeem a bond before maturity), extension risk (the risk that rising interest rates may cause payments to occur at a slower-than-expected rate, reducing the value of a bond), and prepayment risk (the risk that declining interest rates may cause obligations to be paid off early, causing a Fund to reinvest the prepayment proceeds in lower yielding securities).
 These risks apply to varying degrees to the specific types of fixed income instruments in which each Fund may invest.
-For example, mortgage-backed and other assetbacked securities may be more sensitive to credit risk, Inflation-Linked Investments may be more sensitive to liquidity risk.
+For example, mortgage-backed and other asset-backed securities may be more sensitive to credit risk, Inflation-Linked Investments may be more sensitive to interest rate risk, and convertible securities may be more sensitive to liquidity risk.